 Since 1920, the ACLU has recognized that reproductive freedom is one of our most essential constitutional liberties.
 We have been at the forefront of the fight to defend reproductive rights since 1973, when the U.S. Supreme Court recognized the right to choose in Roe v.
 Wade -- and then overturned that right in Dobbs in 2022.
 However, in the August 2022 primary election, Kansas voters resoundingly rejected a constitutional amendment that would have led to a total ban on abortion, indicating a less extreme position on the issue than that of many Kansas lawmakers.

-Whether or not to have a child is an extremely personal health care decision, which should be left up to a woman and whomever she chooses to consult.
-But in recent years, more and more extremist politicians have taken it upon themselves to make decisions for women , who they’ve never met and know nothing about health care.
+Whether or not to have a child is an extremely personal health care decision, which should be left up to a pregnant person and their family or whoe they choose to consult.
+But in recent years, more and more extremist politicians have taken it upon themselves to make decisions for Kansans they’ve never met.
 More laws restricting abortion have been passed just since 2011, than were passed in the entire 10 years before that, and we cannot allow the trend to continue.
-Kansas has more laws restricting a woman's right to make decisions about her own reproductive health care than any other state.
+Kansas has more laws restricting our right to make decisions about our own reproductive health care than any other state.

 What are we doing about it?